-Students entering 9th grade with Level 1 or Level 2 scores on the previous year's FCAT 2.0 or Algebra 1 E.O.C. must receive remediation.
-Remediation may be accomplished through an Algebra I CR (Credit Recovery) or Intensive Math course in addition to the regular mathematics class, through their regular mathematics class, or through other methods such as pull-out, before school or after school tutoring, etc. Credit Recovery courses are credit bearing courses (elective) with specific content requirements defined by the Next Generation Sunshine State Standards and/or Common Core State Standards.
-Students enrolled in a Credit Recovery course must have previously attempted the corresponding course and/or End-of- course assessment since the course requirements for the Credit Recovery course are exactly the same as the previously attempted corresponding course.
-It is important to note that Credit Recovery courses of study that contains student performance standards, since the students have previously attempted successful completion of the corresponding course.
+Students entering 9th grade with Level 1 or Level 2 scores on the previous year's FCAT 2.0 must receive remediation.
+Remediation may be accomplished through an Algebra I CR (Credit Recovery) or Intensive Math course in addition to the regular mathematics class, through their regular mathematics class, or through other methods such as pull-out, before school or after school tutoring, etc. Credit Recovery courses are credit bearing courses with specific content requirements defined by the Next Generation Sunshine State Standards and/or Common Core State Standards.
+Students enrolled in a Credit Recovery course must have previously attempted the corresponding course and/or End-of- course assessment) since the course requirements for the Credit Recovery course are exactly the same as the previously attempted corresponding course.
+It is important to note that Credit Recovery courses are not bound by Section 1003.436 (1) (a), Florida Statues, requiring a minimum of 135 hours of bona fide instruction in a designed course of study that contains student performance standards, since the students have previously attempted successful completion of the corresponding course.
 Course Recovery courses should only be used for credit recovery, grade forgiveness, or remediation for students needing to prepare for an End-of-Course assessment retake.